jkpe/docker-gitops/README.md

 # docker-compose gitops

 1. commit a docker-compose
-2. setup stack in portainter on relevant host
+2. setup github action workflow
 3. renovate looks for new releases and creates PRs
-4. merge and github actions triggers a webhook for portainer to pull the new docker-compose
+4. merge that PR and github actions triggers a ssh via tailscale, copies the new docker-compose.yml and docker-compose up -d